 Amazon customers with Ring security cameras can view who is at their doorstep and lock and unlock their Key-compatible smart locks through the Ring app or with Alexa.
 The smart locks that work with Ring and the Key by Amazon program include options from Yale, Kwikset, and Schlage.

-Ring Alarm Security System and Alexa Guard
+Does the Ring Alarm Security System work with Alexa Guard?

 Amazon recently unveiled a new security service called Alexa Guard that works with all Echo devices.
 Alexa Guard can easily be set up in the Alexa app and is activated simply by telling the smart assistant, "Alexa, I'm leaving" before leaving.
 At a basic level, this allows Alexa to monitor for important sounds like breaking glass or a smoke or carbon monoxide alarm.
 If this happens, Alexa can send you a notification of the problem.